Gift-Alago/customer_ticket_analysis/README.md

 | 56           | Product inquiry      | Near Retirement |
 | 52           | Refund request       | Mid Career      |

-  *Table: High-Priority Ticket Categories by Age Group*

-### **Here is insights from the query:**
+#### 💡 Insights:

-- **Technical issues** are the most common, especially among mid-career users.
+- Technical issues are the top concern among Mid Career and Near Retirement groups.
-- **Billing and refund requests** are frequent across both age groups.
+- Billing and refund concerns are consistent across both groups.
-- **Near-retirement users** have more **cancellation requests**, possibly due to service changes.
-- **Product inquiries** show ongoing interest in product details from both groups.
+- Product and cancellation issues also emerge as pain points.

+---
-# What I Learned
+## What I Learned
 🔥 Leveling Up My SQL Game! 🔥

 I've been on an SQL adventure, unlocking new skills like a data-wielding superhero:

 - 🧩 Query Mastery: Taming complex queries, and summoning WITH clauses for some serious SQL magic.
 - 📊 Data Aggregation Wizardry: GROUP BY and aggregate functions (COUNT, AVG) are my sidekicks, helping me turn raw data into meaningfull insights.
 - 💡 Analytical Superpowers: Transforming real-world questions into SQL-powered answers that actually make sense!

+---

-# Conclusions
+## Conclusions
- **Insights**

   From the analysis, several insights emerged:

- 1.**Average Time For Time to Resolution:** The higest average time for resolution is 8hours,7mins which is the Refund request ticket.
+  1.**Average Resolution Time by Ticket Type:** The highest average time for resolution was 8hours,7mins which is the Refund request ticket.

- 2.**Ticket Channel With The Most High-Piority Tickets:** Email Is the dominant support channel for critical tickets appearing in 4 out of the top 10 results.
+ 2.**Channels with Most High-Priority Tickets:** Email Is the dominant support channel for critical tickets appearing in 4 out of the top 10 results.

- 3.**Multiple Tickets For The Same Isuues:**
- Installation support is the most frequently reported issue,appearing twice with different customers.
+ 3.**Repeated Tickets for the Same Issue:** Installation support is the most frequently reported issue,appearing twice with different customers.

- 4.**Age Group That Submit The Must Support Tickets:** Near Retirement(1229 tickets) and Mid Career(1211 tickets) having the highest ticket volumes.
+ 4.**Tickets volume by age groups:** Near Retirement(1229 tickets) and Mid Career(1211 tickets) having the highest ticket volumes.
+Customer Support  should focus more on the Near Retirement and Mid Career groups, while ensuring Young Adults and Early Career users have self-service options.

- 5.**Ticket Piority vs Age Group Per Ticket-Types:**
-Technical issues are the most common especially among mid-career users (35-50years)
+ 5.**High-Priority Tickets by Age Group:** Technical issues are the most common especially among mid-career users (35-50years).